cedricwalter/cedricwalter.github.io/_posts/development/2017-04-13-merging-two-git-repositories-into-one-repository-without-losing-file-history.md

 4. Merge A/master to New/master.
 5. Make a subdirectory folderA.
 6. Move all files into subdirectory folderA.
-7. Commit all of the file moves.
+7. Commit all the file moves.
 8. Repeat 3-6 for another repository.

 ```bash